cedarwood plant cedarwood plant

 • Exude a strong aroma that is woody, sweet, slightly reminiscent of mothballs, and sharper than Virginian Cedarwood

-• Be ideal for enhancing skin quality and addressing acne
+• Be ideal for enhancing the appearance of skin

 CONTRAINDICATIONS FOR CEDARWOOD OIL